raspberrypilearning/explore-a-3d-world/en/step_2.md

 --- task ---

-Drag the 'Red Brick' material from the Materials folder in the Project view to the wall in the scene.
+Drag the 'Red Brick' material from the Materials folder in the Project window to the wall in the scene:

 ![The scene view with red brick wall.](images/red-brick-wall.png)